geoSurge <> Google Cloud stakeholder record

 These are the recurring themes that support a firm response and justify beginning migration planning.

-Owner churnGoogle moved from James to Mike to senior stakeholders to Gabby to Elliott, with no single accountable owner carrying the deal through to execution.
+Owner churnGoogle moved from James to Mike to senior stakeholders to Gabby to Elliott, with no single accountable owner carrying the relationship through to execution.

-Repeated discoverygeoSurge repeatedly re-explained the same company, workload, spend, funding, product, and urgency instead of moving toward a final offer.
+Repeated discoverygeoSurge repeatedly re-explained the same company, workload, funding, product, and urgency instead of moving toward a concrete migration-safe plan.

-Data escalationEven after GCP spend became clear, Google asked for AWS billing data in a specific CUR format, creating more operational burden for geoSurge.
+Data escalationEven after GCP usage became clear, Google asked for AWS-side exports in a specific format, creating more operational burden for geoSurge.